Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 by a melodramatic outro.

-that seems to have so completely infiltrated the minds of many in the Swedish metal scene, in the last several years.
-At times,
+nonsense that seems to have so completely infiltrated the minds of many in the Swedish metal scene, in the last several years.

-it is as if they are trying to see how many references to qliphotic this and chaotic that, Lilith, Thaumiel, etc. that they
+At times, it is as if they are trying to see how many references to qliphotic this and chaotic that, Lilith, Thaumiel, etc.

-can fit into each song.
-There is nothing even being said, rather, it's often just an exercise in reciting various names and
+that they can fit into each song.
+There is nothing even being said, rather, it's often just an exercise in reciting various

-terms with no purpose, much like the music itself.
-This idiocy has nothing to do with real Black or Death Metal, much like
+names and terms with no purpose, much like the music itself.
+This idiocy has nothing to do with real black or death metal,

 The production is even worse than the last record, meaning completely